-Support from such organisations can come in the form of government grants or other forms of access to funding, training courses, tax relief and networking.
+Support from such organizations can come in the form of government grants or other forms of access to funding, training courses, tax relief, and networking.

 Many universities teach innovation as part of the syllabus on graduate and postgraduate business courses and therefore they often have a wealth of expert knowledge.

 It can be beneficial to contact your local academic institution to ask if there is any way that they can support you or partner with your initiatives.

 - Courses for your employees to attend

 - Students that can spend time working on your projects as part of a placement year or other work experience type initiative